EcoFlow Delta 2 vs Delta 3 – Which Should You Buy?

 Real-World Usage Examples (What You Can Actually Run)

-These relatable examples help you estimate real runtime for common UK appliances.
+The examples I’ve given below will help you to estimate real runtime for common UK appliances.

-A kettle draws a lot of power but only for 2–3 minutes.
+A kettle draws very high power but only for 2–3 minutes.

 How long can it run a laptop?